t-d-k/LibreCrypt/docs/FAQ.md

 In this example, any data stored within the "innermost" AES encrypted volume will be actually be triple-encrypted with AES, Blowfish and Serpent before written to disk.

-Obviously, there is a performance impact in encrypting data more than once - as there would be in any system which encrypts data multiple times.

-It's debatable how much this will increases security by, though in principle the "innermost" volume, in which sensitve files are stored, will be secured at least as strongly as the strongest cypher used.
-Should any of the cyphers be found to be weak at a later date, this will still hold true.
+This is, however a terrible idea because the security will usually be weaker as well access being slower.

+You might think that it would be stronger because the 'innermost' box, will be encrypted many times and so would be as strong as the strongest cypher used.

+However the weakest point in the encryption is not the cypher but the keyphrase (AFAWK).
+I order to nest 2 boxes you nd to remember 2 keyphrases. if s the same there is no increase in security because once one box is cracked the attacker knows the key to the other.
+If the keyphrases are diff then ea one is likely to be half the length of a keyphrase for a single box. that's because most people cant remember a keyphrase long enough for even one box. brute forcing 2 keyphrases is much easier than brute forcing one twice  length.
+For example dictionary attacking two separate 20 char keyphrases takes on average 67 Million operations wheres attacking one 40 char keyphrase takes 10^12 operations.

+If you v no problem remembering multiple keyphrases with 256 bit entropy (the shortest you should be considering) there there will be no decease in security,otherwise use a single Box. f comparison here is a 256 bit keyphrase:

+>	190748903107813243563013947653698073429170975896029890745233298054250807024355

+An exception to this rule is if a weakness should be discovered in any of the cyphers, in that case the other nested boxes will still provide some protection, although you will still be more vulnerable to a dictionary attack than if they were not nested.

-Note: Volumes nested in this manner must be dismounted in the **reverse** order to which they were mounted.
+Boxes nested in this manner must be dismounted in the **reverse** order to which they were mounted.

 * * *